Ignacy-s/nextcloud/README.md

-# Project Title: Learning Project: Nextcloud Deployment Journey
+# Learning Project: Nextcloud Deployment Journey

 ## Overview

 This repository documents my journey of deploying a Nextcloud instance, transitioning from a simple local Docker setup to a more complex, cloud-based configuration.
 This project served as a practical learning experience in deploying apps in the cloud using Docker, focusing on the path and growth over the destination.

+Detailed information on how the project was executed can be found in the project-journal.org file.
+Commits to the project were made side-by-side with comments in the journal, which can help understaning the thought process behind commits to the code/files.

 As there are not many projects that were viable for showcasing on GitHub, I've decided to leverage LLM (gpt-4-turbo trough ChatGPT interface) to refactor the project and generate a README file for it.